mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 And I would.
 Because I was happy when they were around.

 It was the apart times, when the waves of loneliness washed upon the cracks of my heart.
-Those were the moments when was keenly aware of how wholly incomplete I would always be.
+Those were the moments when I was keenly aware of how wholly incomplete I would always be.

 ---